 House Of Balloons caught me by complete surprise.
 I remember being caught off guard during the first listen of “High For This,” a song that’s both elegant and heavy, like being lured into a new, strange world.
 Somehow, The Weeknd displayed the charisma of a vampire, a rock star’s affinity for drugs, and a limitless lust for women.

 Songs like “The Morning,” “What You Need,” and “Wicked Games” were so unbelievable I couldn’t help but share the music with a friend.
 There was a newness to the sound.
 It wasn’t a new genre but a revision of something familiar.
-For an album brief in length, it was layered with enticing elements that kept you coming back.
+For an album brief in length, The Weeknd layered his work with enticing elements that kept you coming back.
 It made the listener want to explore every inch of this house, experience every thrill of this party, and try to uncover the identity of this unknown singer.

-Just as music was being released, though, the pairing had a fallout and Rose' credits were replaced by producers Doc McKinney and Illangelo.
+Just as The Weeknd rolled out his music, the pairing had a fallout, and producers Doc McKinney and Illangelo replaced Rose’s credits.
 The Weekend became The Weeknd.
-The two parties would later settle their differences, and Rose was properly credited, but by then, The Weeknd was already on his way up.
+The two parties would later settle their differences, and Rose was credited correctly, but by then, The Weeknd was already on his way up.

 In an interview, Rose reveals their relationship fell apart because Abel only wanted a producer, not someone to add input and have an opinion.
-It’s possible that The Weeknd hasn’t made anything on par with House Of Balloons because Rose is no longer in his corner.
+The Weeknd hasn’t made anything on par with House Of Balloons because Rose is no longer in his corner.

 Even as a writer, The Weeknd’s lyrical approach is much different today.
-Illmatic isn’t an album that Nas could simply recreate, even if you put him in the room with all the same producers.
-Art is very much based in the moment and how you channel all those feelings or thoughts; an act of divine intervention.
+Illmatic isn’t an album that Nas could recreate, even if you put him in the room with all the same producers.
+Art is based in the moment and how you channel all those feelings or thoughts, an act of divine intervention.

 Five years on, The Weeknd’s House Of Balloons remains an important album.
-It introduced a new way to approach modern R&B. It helped to rewrite the rules of what a singer could sing about, and the soundscape it could be sung upon.
+It introduced a new way to approach modern R&B. It helped to rewrite the rules of what a singer could sing about, and the soundscape it could accompany.
 6LACK’s recently released remix of “Wicked Games” is an example of The Weeknd’s influence on up-and-coming artists.

 I can still go back and hear songs like “Coming Down,” “Wicked Games,” and “High For This” and feel like they live in some alternate dimension that other artists have yet to discover.
-I’m certain that in a few years we will witness even more singers inspired by The Weeknd, and they’re likely to follow the footprints left behind by House Of Balloons.
+I’m confident that in a few years, we will witness even more singers inspired by The Weeknd, and they’re likely to follow the footprints left behind by House Of Balloons.